danielolasupo02/CashCard-API/README.md

 ## Description

-CashCard API is a fully functional, robust and secure REST API with all the CRUD operations implemented.
+CashCard API is a fully functional, robust and secure REST API with all the CRUD operations implemented using Spring Framework.
-It was build by utilizing the TDD(test-driven-development) and HTTP response status codes according to RFC specification.
+It was built by utilizing the TDD(test-driven-development) and HTTP response status codes according to RFC specification.
-Additionally, the Cash Card Spring boot application was containerized and using the docker image of this application, I configured
-K8S deployment

 ## Technological Stack